kunhwiko/concepts/systems/networks-part-1.md

 ##### Virtual Extensible Local Area Network (VXLAN)
 ```
 Problem Statement
-  a) VLAN tags are only supported up to a maximum of 4096 (12 bits) following 820.1Q standards.
+  a) VLAN tags only support up to a maximum of 4096 (12 bits) following 820.1Q standards.

 Solution
-  a) VXLANs encapsulate frames along with a VXLAN header into UDP packets to resolve VLAN's inability to be routed out of an L2 network.
+  a) VXLANs encapsulate frames with a VXLAN header into UDP packets to resolve the inability for VLANs to be routed out of L2 networks.
   b) VXLANs are identified by a 24 bit VXLAN network identifier (VNI), allowing up to 16,777,216 VLANs.
 ```